Aaz21rus/workshop/README.md

 My name is Dmitry!

-For the first task in workshop
+For the first task in workshop.